NickyMeuleman/nicky-blog/content/serverless-graphql-part-3/index.md

 };
 ```

-The file uses some [indexes](https://docs.fauna.com/fauna/current/concepts/glossary#Index) to query for a Pokemon by `name` or by `id` that do not exist yet.
+The file uses some [indexes](https://docs.fauna.com/fauna/current/concepts/glossary#Index) to query for a Pokémon by `name` or by `id` that do not exist yet.

-An Index is like a filtered view of your data that can be used to [get a lot of work done](https://docs.fauna.com/fauna/current/api/fql/indexes), like looking up a Pokemon by their `id`.
+An Index is like a filtered view of your data that can be used to [get a lot of work done](https://docs.fauna.com/fauna/current/api/fql/indexes), like looking up a Pokémon by their `id`.

 Indexes can be created via FQL or using the graphical interface on the Fauna dashboard.

 Let's use both, just to get a feel for the possibilities.

-We'll use the graphical interface to create the Index that will allow us to search for a Pokemon using its `id`.
+We'll use the graphical interface to create the Index that will allow us to search for a Pokémon using its `id`.

 ![new index](new-index.png)